The Warren Court Prize

 - May reflect empirical research, textual analysis, or theoretical innovation, but must present an argument

-- Only one submission per student.
+- Only one submission per student per year.
 Papers submitted in past Warren Court Prize competitions may not be submitted again.

 - Length between 1500-2500 words, double-spaced